Award Will Support Research and Creative Work Encompassing Art, Law, and Cinema Studies

 Elizabeth Ramirez-Soto

-Assistant Professor of Cinema Elizabeth Rameirz-Soto will complete a book addressing exiled Latin American filmmakers who found a new home in Europe in the 1980s.
+Assistant Professor of Cinema Elizabeth Ramirez-Soto will complete a book addressing exiled Latin American filmmakers who found a new home in Europe in the 1980s.
 Films they made in Europe aired on television networks in Germany, France, Spain, the United Kingdom, and beyond.

 Titled “Transnational Experimental Television: The Global South on European Screens,” the book examines geopolitical issues and the convergence of film and television.